Jamal Murray: Personal life

 Murray is in a relationship with former University of Kentucky schoolmate Harper Hempel.
 While at Orangeville Prep, Murray along with other athletes lived for two years at the nearby Rosebud Motel, which is also noteworthy as a filming location for high-profile film and television productions such as Schitt's Creek and A History of Violence.
-In January 2025, it was revealed that Murray is a father to an 18-month old daughter.
+Murray is the father of a daughter born in 2023.